This Grilled Teriyaki Salmon is grilled and brushed with Teriyaki sauce to create a savory, healthy meal option that your family will love!

-What kind of salmon should I use?
+What kind of salmon is best for grilling?

 Non-farmed salmon is always the best salmon, so if you can find that definitely pick it up.
-Not everyone has access to wild caught salmon, and despite what the die-hard fishermen tell you, farmed salmon is still better than NO salmon.
+Not everyone has access to wild-caught salmon, and despite what the die-hard fishermen tell you, farmed salmon is still better than NO salmon.

 When choosing your fillets, look for firm pink flesh with no spots or discoloration.
 Fresh fish should have a clean, briny smell and shouldn’t give off a strong “fishy” odor.

-When cooking any kind of fish, freshness of course is the key, but also not overcooking is just as important!
+When cooking any kind of fish, the freshness of course is the key, but also not overcooking is just as important!